zwhua888/qian256.github.io/_posts/2017-02-07-hololens-streaming.md

 ---
 layout: post
 title: HoloLens Video Streaming
+description: An applicaiton to stream video output to HoloLens, and to display the virtual video in 3D environment.
+TCP communication and JPEG compression are applied.
+tags: hololens augmented-reality video streaming tcp networking unity3d
 ---

 There have been lots of discussion about streaming on HoloLens.
 Here is a demo of my implementation.